knot-system/knot-control/README.md

 ## Updating

 **Important:** Before updating, backup your `config.php` (and your custom theme inside the `theme/` folder, if you have any).
 Better be safe than sorry.

+You can log into Knot Control and use the interface to update.
+Or you use the following instructions:

 Create a new empty file called `update` (or `update.txt`) in the root folder of your installation.
 Then open the website, and append `?update` to the URL to trigger the update process. **Important:** if you don't finish the update, manually delete the `update` (or `update.txt`) file (if the update process finishes, this file gets deleted automatically).